Knowledge Hub

 Issued if appropriate

-If clinically appropriate, documentation is issued digitally.
+If the GP determines it is clinically appropriate, documentation is issued digitally.

 Categories